Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 * You should fix everything broken, no matter how small as soon as it is discovered (Bad designs, bad code, ect)
 * this prevents more broken windows.
 * Once one window is broken and its not fixed, a project will get worse very quickly
-* Your code should always set a standard, no matter how bad other contributers code is
+* Your code should always set a standard, no matter how bad other contributors code is

 ### Stone Soup and Boiled Eggs